 Is It Necessary to Have Knowledge of the Command-Line to Use SSH?

 No, some excellent graphical user interface systems are available, such as WinSCP for Windows and Cyberduck for macOS.
 For more details, see the operating system access guide about your OS, for example, Windows.

 OpenSSH Key Control for Authentication

-The list of permitted public keys is usually held in the home file directory of the user who can log in remotely, in the authorized_keys file on Unix-like systems.
+The list of permitted public keys is usually held in the home file directory of the user who can log in remotely in the authorized_keys file on Unix-like systems.
 This file is only accessed by SSH when none other than the owner and root can write it.

 The private key is also popular and can be specified as a parameter for the command line (the option -i for ssh).
 The ssh-keygen services often deliver public and private keys in combinations.
-Password-based authentication is often supported through SSH, which is encrypted with randomly created keys.
+Password-based authentication is often supported through SSH, encrypted with randomly created keys.

 What is The Purpose of SSH?